KenIjiwoye/immune-me/memory-bank/activeContext.md

 Recent changes to the project include:

+1. **Frontend Package Installation**: Added essential development packages to improve code quality and developer experience:
+   - **Zod (^4.0.5)**: Schema validation library for type-safe validation of forms and API responses
+   - **TanStack Query (^5.83.0)**: Server state management for efficient API calls and caching
+   - **React Hook Form (^7.60.0)**: Performant form handling with minimal re-renders
+   - **React Native Toast Message (^2.3.3)**: User feedback system for notifications and alerts

+   These packages provide a solid foundation for frontend development and should be used consistently across all frontend features.

 1. **Liberia Immunization Schedule Support**: The project is being enhanced to support the Liberia Expanded Program on Immunization (EPI) schedule:
    - Updated product requirements to include Liberia-specific immunization schedule
    - Enhanced data model to support country-specific schedules, vaccine series, and compliance tracking